raulpy271/DraggableDialog/README.md

 `hideButtonId` | optional | The id of the close button.
 If used, the library will add an event in this button to close the dialog when the button has clicked
 `showButtonId` | optional | The id of the button that shows the dialog.
 If used, the library will add an event in this button to show the dialog only when clicked

-## TODO

-As always, I have created a to-do list to help me to maintain a clear path to what to do, and help others to know what do to contribute.
-So, feels free to make this.

- - Create Examples
- - Add tests